nutanix-cloud-native/opendocs/docs/capx/v1.1.x/pc_certificates.md

 It is also possible to configure the additional trust bundle manually by creating a custom `cluster-template`.
 See the [Configuring the additional trust bundle manually](#configuring-the-additional-trust-bundle-manually)  section for more information

-The `NUTANIX_ADDITIONAL_TRUST_BUNDLE` environment can be set when initializing the CAPX provider or when creating a workload cluster.
+The `NUTANIX_ADDITIONAL_TRUST_BUNDLE` environment variable can be set when initializing the CAPX provider or when creating a workload cluster.
 If the `NUTANIX_ADDITIONAL_TRUST_BUNDLE` is configured when the CAPX provider is initialized, the additional trust bundle will be used for every CAPX workload cluster.
-If it only is configured when creating a workload cluster, it will only be applicable for that specific workload cluster.
+If it is only configured when creating a workload cluster, it will only be applicable for that specific workload cluster.

 ### Configuring the trust bundle environment variable